spurtzel/spurtzel.github.io/aboutme.md

 ---

 ### about me
 Hey!
-My name is Steven and I am a computer scientist currently doing my master's degree in data and knowledge management at Humboldt-Universität zu Berlin.
+My name is Steven and I am a computer scientist currently doing my master's degree in <i>data and knowledge management</i> at Humboldt-Universität zu Berlin.
 I am especially interested in event-driven architectures and distributed complex event processing.